 Chapter Six.
 Ten Years of Painting

-"In 1989, after my lease at Stratford Workshops expired, I moved to a large Acme studio complex in East London on the site of an old Yardley's perfume factory.
+"After my lease at Stratford Workshops expired, I moved to a large Acme studio complex in East London on the site of an old Yardley's perfume factory.

 Carpenters Road Studios was the largest studio block in Europe, with 140 studios on site.
 It was an opportunity to meet and interact with a wide range of artists